 - Reusability and extensibility: Connect leverages existing connectors or extends them to fit your needs and provides lower time to production.

 Kafka Connect is focused on streaming data to and from Kafka, making it simpler for you to write high quality, reliable, and high performance connector plugins.
 Kafka Connect also enables the framework to make guarantees that are difficult to achieve using other frameworks.
 It is an integral component of an ETL pipeline, when combined with Kafka and a stream processing framework.

 You can deploy Kafka Connect as a standalone process that runs jobs on a single machine (for example, log collection), or as a distributed, scalable, fault-tolerant service supporting an entire organization.
 Kafka Connect provides a low barrier to entry and low operational overhead.
 You can start small with a standalone environment for development and testing, and then scale up to a full production environment to support the data pipeline of a large organization.

 Kafka Connect includes two types of connectors:

-as Elasticsearch, or batch systems such as Hadoop for offline analysis.
+- Sink connector: Sink connectors deliver data from Kafka topics to secondary indexes, such as Elasticsearch, or batch systems such as Hadoop for offline analysis.

-To deploy Kafka Connect in your environment, see How to use Kafka Connect - Getting Started.
+To deploy Kafka Connect in your environment, see How to Use Kafka Connect - Get Started.